engels74/mover-status/.project_overview/temp_progress.md

 7. ~~Update type hints using the new enum types~~ ✅
 8. ~~Update provider implementations for thread safety~~ ✅
 9. ~~Update Discord provider to handle new error types~~ ✅
-10. Update type hints in dependent files to use new domain sets
+10. ~~Update type hints in dependent files to use new domain sets~~ ✅
 11. ~~Consolidate Discord validation into shared types module~~ ✅
 12. ~~Remove redundant validation files~~ ✅
 13. ~~Update imports to use centralized Discord types~~ ✅